quailyquaily/quaily-docs/docs/writer/channel-settings.md

 ## LINE Settings

-Quail supports sending posts to LINE Channel.
+Quaily supports sending posts to LINE Channel.
 Before you start, please make sure you have already created a LINE Channel at [LINE Developer Dashboard](https://developers.line.biz/console).
 Begin from stratch, you need to create a **Provider**, then create a **Messaging API Channel** under the channel.

-1. Visit [Quail's dashboard](https://quaily.com/dashboard), select the list you want to connect, and then click the `List Settings` at the sidebar.
+1. Visit [Quaily's dashboard](https://quaily.com/dashboard), select the list you want to connect, and then click the `List Settings` at the sidebar.
 2. You will see a "Channel Settings" section, just enable LINE channel
 3. For the first time, you need to create a key pair for the channel, click the `Create` button.
 Then you will see the public key.
 Copy the public key for next step.
 4. Visit [LINE Developer Dashboard](https://developers.line.biz/console), select the channel you want to connect, find **Assertion Signing Key** under **Basic Settings**, click **Register a public key** button, paste the public key you just copied, then click **Register** button.